tidbyt/tidbyt.dev/docs/06_reference/widgets.md

 an expiration time in seconds.
 Display devices use this to avoid displaying stale data in the event of e.g. connectivity issues.

+**NOTE*:* If you only want your app to display when there is data (e.g. for alerts) you can use `return []` rather than `return render.Root`.
+This will cause your app to not display in your app rotation.

 #### Attributes
 | Name | Type | Description | Required |
 | --- | --- | --- | --- |